Kotti/kotti_user_manual/docs/adding_content/documents.rst

 Wide Web.
 When you add a Document, you don't have to worry so much about the rules of making good URLs from titles, because Kotti takes care it.

-The following table shows what the URLs for titles of documents added to a website section for recipes:
+The following table shows what the URLs would be for titles of documents about apple rootstock choices (the corresponding name is the part after the last /):

 ========================= ====================================================
         Title                                      URL
 ------------------------- ----------------------------------------------------
-Baked Alaska              www.somewebsite.com/recipes/baked-alaska
-Pumpkin-Ginger Cupcakes   www.somewebsite.com/recipes/pumpkin-ginger-cupcakes
-Granny Carol's Brownies   www.somewebsite.com/recipes/granny-carols-brownies Walnut/Pecan/Almond Mix   www.somewebsite.com/recipes/walnut-pecan-almond-mix
+Red Delicious             www.example.com/apples/red-delicious
+Bramley's Seedling        www.example.com/apples/bramleys-seedling
+King-of-the-Pippins       www.example.com/apples/king-of-the-pippins
+MM.106 Rootstock          www.example.com/apples/mm-106-rootstock
 ========================= ====================================================

 You see that blanks are replaced by dashes.
-Special characters such as apostrophes and backslashes are ignored, and so on.
+Special characters such as apostrophes are ignored, backslashes are replaced with dashes, and so on.
 Look at the URLs again.
 Kotti ensures that they are clean and simple, and that you can make the titles however you want without worry.

 The title is mandatory.
 You have to have one to make the URL for the document.